-In version 4.0.0 and later on iOS, and version 3.4.0 and later on Android, there is an additional Registration option at the bottom of the settings screen.
+In the native editions only, there is an additional Registration option at the bottom of the settings screen.
 By registering, you are then able to download a number of additional lists of words from the free online library at Special iApps, as described in Chapter 5.
 In web-based editions, these downloads are available without this registration step.

-If you haven't registered and activated directly from the app's settings, you will be prompted to do so the first time you download a word list.
+If you haven't registered and activated directly from the app's settings, you will be prompted to do so the first time you download a word list, if necessary.
 For help, watch the video below or refer to our FAQ.

-If you want to use Bluetooth or Wi-Fi to transfer pictures and sounds between copies of Special Words on 2 devices, you will need to have Bluetooth or Wi-Fi enabled.
+If you want to use Bluetooth or Wi-Fi to transfer pictures and sounds directly between native editions of Special Words on 2 devices, you will need to have Bluetooth or Wi-Fi enabled.
 See the next page for more details.

 If you have an iPad, there is a Multitasking Gestures toggle switch in the General section of the Settings app, and we suggest you switch it off when playing Special Words.
 Otherwise, if your child puts several fingers on the screen, they can inadvertently make the app disappear from view.

 Special Words Pro and Special Words Plus support dual control, using an external Bluetooth or USB keyboard, or the device's built-in hardware keyboard.
 There are no specific settings to enable or configure this, but from the keyboard you can quickly change many of the settings above, without leaving the current activity.
 Chapter 8 explains this in detail.

-On iOS, whenever you tap the Actions button in the Word List, or on Android when you select the Settings, Sharing or Help from the main menu in Word List, you are required to enter the answer to a calculation to continue, for example:
+In web-based and native editions, whenever you tap the Actions button in the Word List, or in native Android editions when you select the Settings, Sharing or Help from the main menu in Word List, you are required to enter the answer to a calculation to continue, for example:

 9 - 3 + 4 =

 In this case, the answer would be 10.
 Note: The gate cannot prevent the child from leaving the app by pressing the device's home button and then opening another app.
-To lock the user temporarily into any app, we recommend making use of Apple's built-in Guided Access facility.
+To lock the user temporarily into any app on iOS devices, we recommend making use of Apple's built-in Guided Access facility.

-There is a Reset button on the Extra Actions page (in web-based and native iOS editions), or as an option in the main menu when viewing the Word List.
+There is a Reset button on the Extra Actions page (in web-based and native iOS editions), or as an option in the main menu when viewing the Word List (in native Android editions).
 This will undo all changes you have made to Special Words since you installed it on the device.
 This includes undoing any modifications you made to the set of original words, pictures and sounds, removing any you have added, and restoring the app's settings to their default values.
 If you have added additional profiles, they are all removed.
 You cannot undo this once you've done it.